 Traumatic brain injuries are catastrophic injuries that often require extensive treatment.
 You may be out of work for an extended period of time or be unable to handle the physical demands of your former job.

-Personal Injury Lawyer Serving Santa Barbara, CA
+Personal Injury Lawyer Serving Santa Barbara

 After a serious injury such as a traumatic brain injury, the personal injury attorney who you select to represent you can make a significant difference in protecting your interests.
-Our attorneys have obtained hundreds of millions of dollars in settlements and verdicts for clients throughout Southern California.
+Our attorney has obtained hundreds of millions of dollars in settlements and verdicts for clients throughout Southern California.
 Our founding attorney, Steven Andrade, has received membership in the Multi-Million Dollar Advocates Forum in recognition of his exemplary work on behalf of clients.